Currently, the Department is accepting applications for non-degree study under the following conditions:

 - Students who have graduated from our Department and who wish to take additional courses to fulfill particular teacher certification requirements.
 Applications may be made at any time of the year.
 Students admitted to non-degree to take these additional courses are assigned AVNs as soon as they are available.

 - Students who wish to take courses in the Reading Department either before applying to a degree program, or simply to take graduate courses, may apply at any time.
 Please note that applications for non-degree study in the Department have to be reviewed and approved by the Graduate Admissions Office and/or the Reading Department.
-Applicants have to meet the same requirements as candidates for degree programs--3.0 minimum GPA, transcripts, written responses to department questionnaire--except that letters of reference are recommended but not required.
+Applicants have to meet the same requirements as candidates for degree programs (3.0 minimum GPA, transcripts, written responses to department questionnaire).
+Letters of reference are recommended but not required.
 Applicants with a GPA of less than 3.0 should provide evidence of ability to undertake graduate study.

 While successful completion of courses taken as a non-degree student can be submitted as evidence of preparation for graduate study when applying to a degree program, it does not automatically guarantee acceptance into a degree program.
 Non-degree students who have taken courses in the Reading Department compete on the same basis as students from other institutions for admission to our MS programs.